BaerMitUmlaut/AGM_Tagging/README.md

 An addition to AGM that provides spray paint cans with which you can tag buildings.

 ## Usage
-By default 10 spray paint cans are added to the AGM Miscellaneous Box, alternativley you can add it to a unit's inventory by using `unit addItem "AGM_Spraypaint` and similar functions.
+By default 10 spray paint cans are added to the AGM Miscellaneous Box, alternativley you can add it to a unit's inventory by using `unit addItem "AGM_Spraypaint"` and similar functions.
 You need to have at least one spray paint can in your inventory to be able to tag buildings.

 To tag a building simply approach a building you want to tag and press your interaction key.
 If you have a spray paint can in your inventory an option will show up to tag the building.
 Click on that option or simply hit T and a tag will appear on the wall.